DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 of art factories: ‘I had just come to Amsterdam to study.
 Wijers represented the constructive part of the squatters movement, which created new meanings for old property and did something worthwhile for the city.
-It is a shame Wijers did not make it’.[^16] In a way, the experience Van Poelgeest had visiting Wijers as a student led to him supporting art factories in his political career.
+It is a shame Wijers did not make it’.

 While Wijers was proof that the squatters movement was not just about protest but also about creation, its success was very much shaped by the